Nykode Therapeutics to Present at the 41st Annual J.P. Morgan Healthcare Conference

 The Company's partnerships include Genentech within oncology, a multi-target collaboration with Regeneron within oncology and infectious diseases and a collaboration with Adaptive Biotechnologies for COVID-19 T cell vaccine development.

-Nykode Therapeutics’ shares are traded on the Oslo Stock Exchange (OSE: NYKD).
+Nykode Therapeutics' shares are traded on the Oslo Stock Exchange NYKD.
 Further information about Nykode Therapeutics may be found at http://www.nykode.com

 Contact for Nykode Therapeutics ASA: